open-telemetry/opentelemetry-collector-contrib/exporter/newrelicexporter/README.md

 The following configuration options are supported:

 * `apikey` (Required): Your New Relic [Insights Insert API Key](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/send-custom-events-event-api#register).
 * `timeout` (Optional): Amount of time spent attempting a request before abandoning and dropping data.
-Default is 15.
+Default is 15 seconds.
 * `common_attributes` (Optional): Attributes to apply to all metrics sent.
 * `metrics_url_override` (Optional): Overrides the endpoint to send metrics.
 * `spans_url_override` (Optional): Overrides the endpoint to send spans.